Overview

 Blocking progression from low-grade to high-grade glioma

 LGG is commonly associated with a mutation to a gene called IDH within a patient’s brain cells.
 This mutation affects the way that a cancer cell makes energy (its metabolism).
 We know that this altered metabolism causes many changes to the way that genes are controlled within the tumour cells.
+We also know that these cancers become starved of oxygen as they grow.
+However, investigation into the cause, growth and response to treatment of these tumours has been limited by a lack of biologically accurate models that correctly reproduce the characteristics of these slow growing tumours.

 Studying low-grade glioma in animal models

-Despite the team’s access to human brain tumour samples, it is necessary to use animals (mice) in this research.
+Despite the team’s access to human brain tumour samples, it was necessary to use animals (mice) in this research.
 The brain environment in which the transformation from LGG to HGG occurs is too complex to model outside of the living brain, and the changes that occur over time cannot be reproduced from static analysis of human samples.
-Therefore it is necessary to use model systems that better represent the complex, dynamic environment of LGG transformation.
+Therefore, it is necessary to use model systems that better represent the complex, dynamic environment of LGG transformation.

 The use of animals is specifically addressed as part of our review process, to make sure that the use of animals is necessary, relevant and well-designed.
 All animal research carried out in the UK is tightly regulated by the Home Office and we require copies of the relevant licences before work can get underway.